 The Office of Equity, Diversity, and Inclusion is excited to announce the following award recipients for the NIH Director's Award.
-Each award acknowledges employees for their commitment to equity, diversity, and inclusion across the National Institutes of Health.
+Each award acknowledges employees for their commitment to equity, diversity, inclusion, and accessibility across the National Institutes of Health.

 The Harvey J. Bullock Jr. Award was established to recognize employees who champion the ideals of equity, diversity, and inclusion.
 This award was specifically designed to recognize the achievements of those employees who are not at the senior level.